Zator, Lesser Poland Voivodeship

-Zator (Wymysorys: Naojśtaod) is an old town on the Skawa river within Oświęcim County, Lesser Poland Voivodeship (since 1999) in southern Poland.
-From 1975 to 1998 it belonged to the Bielsko-Biała Voivodeship.
+Zator (Wymysorys: Naojśtaod) is an old town on the Skawa river within Oświęcim County, Lesser Poland Voivodeship, in southern Poland.
 The town is the administrative seat of the Gmina Zator.
 According to data from December 31, 2008, Zator was inhabited by 4,779 people.

 Description

 The city, located on the Skawa river, is well known for pisciculture, especially carp, and periodic event called Zatorskie Dni Karpia.
 Zator is the main city of the Carp Valley.